scottr131/slackbuilds/README.md

+## Scott's SlackBuilds

-ckbuild files for various programs on Slackware.
+These are slackbuild files for various programs on Slackware.
 These should produce a functional package, but are far from production ready.
+I've tried to group packages into related stacks and denote dependencies.

 #### Qemu Stack
 - usbredir